-Returns an integer representing a multi-channel file descriptor.
-The descriptor can be used as an argument to \$fdebug, \$fdisplay, \$fmonitor, \$fstrobe and \$fwrite to write output to a file.
+If the open_mode argument is not supplied, the function operates in multi-channel descriptor mode.
+Multi-channel descriptors can be used as an argument to functions that write to a file including \$fdebug, \$fdisplay, \$fmonitor, \$fstrobe and \$fwrite.

 There are 31 possible channels each represented by a single bit in the 32 bit returned value.
 The top (most significant bit) is reserved.
 The bottom (least significant) is used for standard output - i.e. displays to the command shell.
 Each new call to \$fopen will assign the next channel and set the relevant bit.
 By or'ing together the results from multiple calls to \$fopen, it is possible to write to more than one file at a time.